Can Dogs Eat Fruit Roll-Ups? Detailed Explanation

 The Consequences of Feeding A Dog Fruit Roll-Ups

-The precise and immediate effects of a dog consuming Fruit Roll-Ups depends on the amount of Fruit Roll-Up they actually ate and the size and overall health of the dog.
+The precise and immediate effects of a dog consuming Fruit Roll-Ups depend on the amount of Fruit Roll-Up they ate and the size and overall health of the dog.

 However, these are only the short-term consequences of your dog eating Fruit Roll-Ups.
 If you intentionally give your pet this snack—especially in larger quantities and on a more frequent basis—the effects are considerably more significant and can include unfortunate results such as obesity, diabetes, dental decay, pancreatitis, and other health problems.